Issues with data accuracy and consistency exist across all businesses and can result in minor disturbances and substantial business complications.

 Your data’s integrity can also be compromised due to spyware, malware, and viruses invading a computer and altering, deleting, or stealing data.

-How to Preserve Data Integrity in a Database
+How to Ensure Data Integrity in a Database

-Here are some of the best practices of data integrity that can minimize or eliminate the risks of data breach and ensure accuracy, assurance, and completeness throughout the database.
+Here are some of the best practices of data integrity that can minimize or eliminate the risks of data breaches in a database.
+The common methods used for data integrity check include:

-- Limit data access and change permissions to constrain modifications to data by unapproved parties.
+- Limit access to data and change permissions to constrain modifications to data by unapproved parties.

 - Focus on data validation to ensure the accuracy of data when collected or integrated.